Halford Capital

 The Prime Rate and Why It Matters

 The prime rate is the baseline that most business loan rates are built on.
-It is set by banks in response to the federal funds rate, which is controlled by the Federal Reserve.
-When the Fed raises rates, prime goes up, and so does your borrowing cost.
+Banks set it in response to the federal funds rate, which the Federal Reserve controls.
+When the Fed raises rates, prime goes up and so does your borrowing cost.
 When the Fed cuts, rates come down.

 As of early 2026, the prime rate sits at 6.75%.
 This follows a cycle of aggressive rate hikes in 2022-2023, a plateau through most of 2024, and modest cuts beginning in late 2024 and continuing into 2025.
 The Fed has signaled a cautious approach for 2026, with markets expecting additional cuts depending on inflation data.

 • Fixed-rate loans lock in today's cost.
-If you believe rates will stay flat or rise, locking a fixed rate now protects you.
+If you think rates will stay flat or rise, locking a fixed rate now protects you.
 SBA 504 loans offer particularly attractive fixed rates.

 • Waiting for lower rates is a gamble.
-If your business needs capital now, the cost of waiting (lost revenue, missed opportunities) usually exceeds the savings from a slightly lower rate in 6 months.
+If your business needs capital now, the cost of waiting (lost revenue, missed opportunities) usually outweighs the savings from a slightly lower rate six months from now.

 What Determines Your Specific Rate

-The rate ranges above are broad because every borrower is different.
-Here are the factors lenders use to set your specific rate within those ranges.
+The ranges above are broad because every borrower is different.
+Here are the factors lenders use to set your rate within those ranges.

 1. Personal Credit Score

 Your FICO score is the single biggest lever on your interest rate.
-The difference between a 720 and a 640 can be 5-10 percentage points on the same product.
+The difference between a 720 and a 640 can be 5 to 10 percentage points on the same product.

 Credit RangeImpact on Rate